 If there is one thing I won’t eat, it’s a dry biscuit.
 I am not a fan of gravy so to me a biscuit needs to be moist as well as flaky.
 This Quick and Easy Buttermilk Biscuits recipe is my favourite because it is both.

 It took me a few tries to find a biscuit recipe that my family liked.
-Many recipes I found to be too dry, others lacked flavour.
+Many recipes I found to be too dry, and others lacked flavour.
 The kids were getting tired of trying biscuits that were dry and tasteless.

 Tools To Make Biscuits